awild10/cis197htm_project/README.md

 HTML, CSS, Bootstrap

-Audio in movies, movies category.
+Music Lessons, not one of the categories.

-There's a history of audio in film page, a type of audio in film+jobs page, and a contact form page
+There's an overview/approach to teaching page, a 'what's needed to take lessons' page (in table form), and a contact form page for inquiries